abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 ![Two functors](../11_natural_transformations/natural_functors.svg)

-This diagram might prompt us into viewing natural transformations as some kind of "double functors" that have not one but two arrows coming from each of their morphisms.

-Double functors don't exist, but this notion, can be formalized, with *product categories*.
+This diagram might prompt us into viewing natural transformations as some kind of "two-arrow functors" that have not one but two arrows coming from each of their morphisms --- this notion, can be formalized, by using *product categories*.

 Oh wait, I just realized we never covered product categories... but don't worry, we will cover them now.

-Product groups
+Product groups and product categories
 ---

 We haven't covered product categories, however some pages ago, when we covered monoids and groups, we talked about the concept of a *product group*.
 The good news is that product *categories* are a generalization of product *groups*...